The bike’s frame can crack at the hinge on the top tube, posing a fall hazard.

 Stile Products; toll-free at (888) 570-8376 from 9 a.m. to 4 p.m.
 PT Monday through Friday or online at www.ternbicycles.com and click on Product Recall Information for more information.

-The recall involves Link Uno, Link D7i, Link D8, Link P9, Link P7i, and Link P24h models of Tern brand adult folding bikes.
-These six models were sold in black/blue, black/green, black/grey, black/red dark grey/light grey, grey/orange and white/pink color combinations.
-“Tern” is printed on the front end of the top tube and on other portions of the frame.
+The recall involves Eclipse S11i and Verge S11i, X10, X20 and X30h models of Tern brand folding bikes.
+The 24-inch wheel Eclipse model was sold in a silver/black color combination.
+The 20-inch wheel Verge models were sold in silver/black, orange/white, red/black and yellow/grey color combinations.
+“Tern” is printed on the front end of the top tube and on portion of the frame.
 The model name is printed on the middle of the top tube.
-Recalled bicycles have a 10-character alphanumeric serial number that begin with either AI1133 through AI1137 or AI1149 through AI1213 stamped on the bottom bracket shell of the bike.
-An alphanumeric service tag number is located on the front of the seat tube and this number can be used to determine if the bicycle is affected by going to the firm’s website.
+The frame has a 10-character alphanumeric serial number that begins with AM1A or from AM1102 through AM1207.
+The serial number is stamped on the bottom bracket shell of the bike.
+An alphanumeric service tag number located on the front of the seat tube will be requested.
+The bicycles’ service tag numbers included on this recall are listed on the firm’s website.

-Consumers should immediately stop using the bicycles and contact Stile Products or take the bike to an authorized dealer.
-Consumers will receive a free replacement frame and have it installed at no cost or they can upgrade their bike to one of three designated models at an additional cost.
+Consumers should immediately stop riding the bicycle and contact Stile Products or take the bike to an authorized dealer.
+Consumers will receive a free frame and have it installed at no cost.